Expand description

 commonly used to represent bugs that have been detected in your program.
 The

-components of the second system, Result
+components of the second system, Result, the error traits, and user

 defined types, are used to represent anticipated runtime failure modes of